 Even during the current Covid-19 pandemic, HMRC have not made any announcements that they are placing a hold on this area of work.
-Current Investigations are still moving and HMRC officers continue to take action.
-Any communication from HMRC in this area should still be treated with priority and advice taken as to how to respond given many firms maybe operating on significantly reduced resources.
+Current Tax Investigations are still moving and HMRC officers continue to take action.
+Any communication from HMRC relating to a Tax Investigation should still be treated with priority.
+Advice should be taken as to how to respond given many firms maybe operating on significantly reduced resources.

-Using Altion Law also enables you to stay in control – dealing with an HMRC enquiry can be very time intensive.
+Using Altion Law also enables you to stay in control as dealing with an HMRC enquiry can be very time intensive.
 Many businesses often ignore correspondence from HMRC, or at least leave it until the last minute to reply.
-However, this can be counter-productive, as the HMRC officer may assume that delays are indicative of underlying problems, leading to incorrect assumptions about the accuracy of the returned evidence or explanations.
+However, this can be counter-productive.
+The HMRC officer may assume that delays are indicative of underlying problems, leading to incorrect assumptions about the accuracy of the returned evidence or explanations.

 Altion Law can be appointed as your Agent and will be the main point of contact with HMRC during investigations.
 We will co-ordinate information with you directly and respond to HMRC’s correspondence based on your instructions.
-We will also remind you of information you had to provide to us to submit where you have not provided it in order to avoid missing deadline.
-If you will not be able to keep within HMRC’s deadline, we will contact the HMRC officer within the initial time limit to explain the reason for any delay, and to set a new timescale for replying where possible.
+We will also remind you of information you had to provide to us to submit, where you have not provided it in order to avoid missing a deadline.
+If you are not able to keep within HMRC’s deadline, we will contact the HMRC officer within the initial time limit to explain the reason for any delay.
+We will set a new timescale for replying where possible.

 HMRC could go back 20 years but in most cases it is usually 6 years.

 I’ve Received a Letter from HMRC, What Should I do Now?